Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Background

 For an instance $D$ and a set $\Sigma$ of DCs, the sets of S-repairs and C-repairs are denoted with $\nit{Srep}(D,\Sigma)$ and $\nit{Crep}(D,\Sigma)$, resp.

 The definitions of S- and C-repairs can be generalized to sets $\Sigma$ of arbitrary ICs, for which both tuple deletions and insertions can be used as repair updates.
-This is the case, for example, of inclusion dependencies.
+This is the case, for example, for inclusion dependencies.
 In these cases, repairs do not have to be subinstaces of the inconsistent instance at hand, $D$.
-Accordingly, one considers the symmetric difference $D \Delta D' := (D \smallsetminus D') \cup (D' \smallsetminus D)$, between $D$ and a potential repair $D'$.
+Accordingly, one considers the symmetric difference, $D \Delta D' := (D \smallsetminus D') \cup (D' \smallsetminus D)$, between $D$ and a potential repair $D'$.
 On this basis, an S-repair is an instance $D'$ that is consistent with $\Sigma$, and makes $D \Delta D'$ minimal under set inclusion.
-Furthermore, $D'$ is a C-repair if it is an S-repair that also minimizes $|D \Delta D'|$. \ Cf. \cite{Bertossi2011} for a survey on database repairs and consistent query answers, i.e. answers to queries that are simultaneously obtained from all S-repairs.
+Furthermore, $D'$ is a C-repair if it is an S-repair that also minimizes $|D \Delta D'|$. \ Cf. \cite{Bertossi2011} for a survey of database repairs.